DETAILED ACTION

 the computer is programmed to:

-execute the selection of the present calculation rules on the second cell count obtained from the at least one controller in the second group to determine the set of target value and limit value for the second group (obvious in view of broad and diverse teachings of Glavina et al, as discussed above)
+execute the selected one of the present calculation rules on the second cell count obtained from the at least one controller in the second group to determine the set of target value and limit value for the second group (obvious in view of broad and diverse teachings of Glavina et al, as discussed above)

 With respect to claim 40, Glavina et al, as modified, discloses: